UVACircMetNeuLab/glp1r-reward-circuit/README.md

 install.packages(c("glmmTMB", "tidyverse", "emmeans", "ggplot2"))
 ```

-MATLAB: Fiber Photometry Signal Processing
+Fiber Photometry Signal Processing
-The MATLAB script `insert here` is provided for analyzing fiber photometry data from a different experiment within the same study.
+MATLAB scripts for analyzing fiber photometry data from experiments in this study.
+The provided scripts perform analysis of calcium and
-These scripts include preprocessing of calcium signals, trial alignment, and extraction of event-related fluorescence changes.
+dopamine signals.

+Available Scripts
+`GCaMP Calcium Events.m` – Analysis of calcium dynamics (related to Figure 4q–t).
+`Dopamine dLight Z Score.m` – Z-scored analysis of dopamine signals (related to Figure 5i–v).

-To run this script, open `insert here` in MATLAB (tested with v[insert version]) and ensure required packages are installed:
+To run these scripts open the desired script in MATLAB (tested with version R2024b) and ensure that any required MATLAB
+toolboxes/packages are installed.